Novactive/NovaeZSiteAccessFactoryBundle/README.md

 ## How it works

 Behing the scene, this bundle will save the Site Access configurations in many JSON files.
 1 per Site Configuration and outside of the source code).
-Those files are then used at compile time to inject the Site Access inside eZ Platform.
+Those files are then used at compile time to inject the Site Access inside Ibexa.

 After each changes cache is cleared.